BrendenWalker/GHECSecurity/GHEC_BaselineConfig.md

 ### Benefit(s)

-Allowing teams to define their own ëguardrailsí can result in more effective rules while supporting team flexibility.
+Allowing teams to define their own ‚Äòguardrails‚Äô can result in more effective rules while supporting team flexibility.

 ### Permissions